this site has over 30,150 visitors.

 NEWS!!
 Judith won two first prizes for photography at the American Rose Society National Convention's photography show.
 Six other photos won second & third place & honors as well.

 NEWS!!
 Judith read her poem "Deer Road" with music that she wrote on National Public Radio with Quiddity International Journal!
 Click on the link at QUICK LINKS.

 NEWS!!
 Another poem from "The Rumor" is now in Caduceus from Yale Medical Group.
 A different poem from "The Rumor" won Honorable mention from the National League of American Pen Women.
 Three of Judith Cody's poems were awarded quarter-finalist status from the national Pablo Neruda Prize in Poetry, held by Nimrod International Journal.
 These poems were taken from her book of poems in progress, "The Rumor," which is the recipient of numerous other honors as well.

 NEWS!!
-The poem "Rose of Sorrows" (in "Legends of the Garden") was awarded Honorable Mention by the National League of American Pen Women.
+The poem "Rose of Sorrows" was awarded Honorable Mention by the National League of American Pen Women.
+It is included in Judith's new book, Garden On An Alien Star System.

 BACKGROUND: One of Judith Cody's poems, together with its complete historical records, was inducted into the permanent collection of the Smithsonian Institution.